Written by Business Expert Wale Ameen

 Leverage handheld tech to accelerate service, speed up checkout — all without your customers ever having to leave their tables.
 Toast accepts payments of all kinds, including all card and mobile pay options.

-Whenever a specific sporting event approaches, you want the teams’ loyal fans to flood your bar.
-Use Toast’s email marketing services to build your list automatically from your POS.
+A creative way of driving consistent traffic to your coffee shop includes the use of targeted email marketing.
+This comes in handy in certain scenarios, for example when a specific sporting event approaches, you can target the teams’ loyal fans to watch such matches at your bar.
+With Toast POS email marketing services, you can build your list automatically from your POS.
 Then, send your enticing messages to that list.

-Free up your servers’ time and energy by allowing your customers to order via a self-serve kiosk.
-Set up your customized menu — complete with pictures of each item — that automatically updates when you make changes.
-And then when an order is ready, shoot your customers a text to make sure they know about the deal.
+Toast POS’s self serve kiosks give your customers a better way to order via a self-service kiosk.
+This in-turn frees up your servers’ time and energy by concentrating on packaging the orders.
+You can set up your customized menu — complete with pictures of each item — that automatically updates when you make changes.
+And then, when an order is ready, shoot your customers a text to make sure they know about the deal.

 Reporting & Analytics